HaaLeo/swarmlib/CONTRIBUTING.md

 ```

 To get started, I recommend you to take a look at the implementation of the CS, PSO, ABC algorithms.

+### Functions

+As of release _v0.10.0_ swarmlib uses the functions supplied by [landscapes](https://github.com/nathanrooy/landscapes#readme).
+If you are missing a benchmark function please open an issue in the landscapes repository.
+Once the function is implemented there we are happy to update swarmlib's landscapes dependency.

 ### Pull Requests